-Agency's maintenance regime could be improved.
-Check proposed water management strategies put in place as part of recent building developments (Wickham Gate) have been constructed and maintained as specified in approved plans.
-Local planning authority supported by SCC LLFA if appropriate 2 years Ongoing Investigate watercourse which runs adjacent to Chapel Lane to ensure it has a suitable capacity and is well maintained.
-Landowner/ Riparian owner As soon as is practicable Ongoing Investigate rainwater collection systems which can help to reduce the intensity of discharge during storm events.
-Residents (Orchard place, Broadway and Broad Road) As soon as is practicable Ongoing Investigate if the pumping station located north of the High Street has adequate capacity and check if a non- return valve on the outfall would be a suitable addition to prevent water ingress during high river levels.
-Anglian Water SCC Highways 1-2 years Based on new/additional highway drainage assets along High Street to manage surface water flows resource availability Improved understanding and SCC LLFA/EA 2027 Work to start on updating the River modelling of fluvial and pluvial flooding within the village to inform bids for potential capital works.
-Deben (Main River) hydraulic modelling in 2025.
-Investigate possible NFM options in fields to the south of Mill Lane, West of Spring Lane (just south of king Edward avenue) and in the fields to the west of the village (including the school field) which may have the potential to reduce flood risk to properties.
-Landowner supported by SCC LLFA Based on funding and resource availability Long Term action s (significantly longer tim potentially greater position escale and bud tive impact) get required with Improvements to highway drainage network to manage surface water flows if investigation works suggest it is viable.
-Highways Authority Based on funding and resource availability Investigate the potential feasibility (economic, technical & environmental) of a range of capital interventions to manage the flood risk from the River Deben.
-Environment Agency/SCC LLFA/Landowners 2027 onwards Work to start once hydraulic modelling has been updated.
+Chapel Lane to ensure it has a suitable capacity and is well maintained.
+SCC have published "Flood Smart Living" web guide and handbook designed to increase flood resilience for residents, landowners and communities, this also details watercourse maintenance.
+Investigate rainwater collection systems which can help to reduce the intensity of discharge during storm events.
+Residents (Orchard place, Broadway and Broad Road) As soon as is practicable Ongoing - No survey undertaken to establish extent of new installations as of April 2025 Investigate if the pumping station located north of the High Street has adequate capacity and check if a non-return valve on the outfall would be a suitable addition to prevent water ingress during high river levels.
+Anglian Water 1-2years Complete - AWS have inspected the asset, and confirmed that the Wastop Valve at the outfall on the river is in full working order.
+The capacity of the WMKSP pumping station is adequate for the catchment it serves.
+Investigate potential new/additional highway drainage assets along High Street to manage surface water flows SCC Highways Based on resource availability Ongoing - No update expected until August 2026.
+Improved understanding and modelling of fluvial and pluvial flooding within the village to inform bids for potential capital works.
+SCC LLFA/EA 2027 Ongoing - Work currently being scoped prior to going out to tender .
+Investigate possible NFM options in fields to the Landowner supported by SCC LLFA Based on funding and Ongoing - No update expected until August 2026 south of Mill Lane, West of Spring Lane (just south of king Edward avenue) and in the fields to the west of the village (including the school field) which may have the potential to reduce resource availability flood risk to properties.
+See Appendix A for guidance on locations for watercourse maintenance and associated NFM measures.
+Long Term actions (signi ficantly longer timescale and d budget required with potentially greater positive impact) Improvements to highway drainage network to manage surface water flows if investigation works suggest it is viable.
+Highways Authority Based on funding and resource availability Ongoing - Update dependant on investigation works Investigate the potential feasibility (economic, technical & environmental) of a range of capital interventions to manage the flood risk from the River Deben.
+Environment Agency/SCC LLFA/Landowners 2027 onwards Ongoing - No update expected until completion of hydraulic model updates.